Skip to content ↓

 Reading

-For the next couple of weeks, we are exploring a poem called 'The Visitor' by Ian Serraillier.
+For the next couple of weeks, we are chapter 1 from 'Boy Underwater' by Adam Baron.

-We are practising our reading fluency skills and exploring the meanings of new words in context and making sense of what we read.
-We will be answering retrieval questions with independence and using our inference skills with some support.
+We are practising our reading fluency skills and exploring the meaning of new words in context so that we can make sense of what we read.
+We are developing our retrieval skills with independence and developing our inference and explanations with some support.

 Maths